ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 by the Lead Developer.

-Compensation for a successfully merged _bounty_ item is drawn from the excess _implicit_ budget capacity within Table 1. when any Core Team Role is not fully allocated.
-The specifics for the bounty process are still being revised (note: they are largely based on process in use by the UI Team).
+Compensation for a successfully merged _bounty_ item is drawn from the excess _implicit_ budget capacity within _Table 1_ when any Core Team Role is not fully allocated.
+The specifics for the bounty process is still being revised (note: it is largely based on the process in use by the UI Team).

 BitShares Core Team Framework: